FedericoTiberti/MPU6050-IMU-with-Arduino/README.md

 ## Conclusion 🏁

 This project demonstrates how to use the **MPU6050 IMU** with the **MPU6050.h** library on Arduino for real-time data acquisition, filtered with a **complementary filter**.
 The complementary filter combines the accelerometer's long-term stability with the gyroscope's fast response, ensuring accurate and reliable orientation estimates.
-For control systems engineers, this approach provides a **computationally efficient**, **real-time capable**, and **robust solution** for state estimation in dynamic environments!
+For control systems engineers, this approach provides a **computationally efficient**, **real-time capable**, and **robust solution** for state estimation in dynamic environments.
+Check out the results on the report and feel free to use the code!

 ---